mikexmas/ESP8266-Olimex-IoT-Customized/README.md

 Name - name of value for Thingspeak

+Post_type - see above

+Low/Hi - Low and high limits for ACTIONS & Post_type(IFTTT) to notify limits crossing

-Start - make init of HW
+Start - 1=make init of HW and start cyclic reading, 0=stop